 Quick Start

-Following these steps, you’ll be able to run your first AI-triggered action in minutes.
+Following these steps, you’ll be ready to run your first AI-triggered action in minutes!

 Step 1: Set up your Project